Coax unbalanced by definition?

 The real origin of the “unbalanced coax” story: the shield has an outside surface

-Here’s the crucial RF fact: at RF, the shield has two distinct surfaces that can carry different currents.
+Here is the crucial RF fact: at RF, the shield has two distinct surfaces that can carry different currents.
 Due to skin effect, those currents are largely independent.

 - Inside surface of the shield: participates in the intended TEM transmission line with the center conductor.

-That’s why you can have a perfectly valid differential signal inside the coax and still have RF current on the outside that causes all the classics: RF in the shack, hot mic cases, audio buzz, receive noise pickup, distorted antenna patterns, and “mystery SWR” changes because the feedline became part of the radiating structure.
+That is why you can have a perfectly valid differential signal inside the coax and still have RF current on the outside that causes all the classics: RF in the shack, hot mic cases, audio buzz, receive noise pickup, distorted antenna patterns, and “mystery SWR” changes because the feedline became part of the radiating structure.

 Yes, bonding makes the equipment port single-ended in a practical sense: the shield becomes the local reference for the station hardware.
-But that does not mean the internal TEM transmission mode is suddenly “unbalanced.”
+But that does not mean the internal TEM transmission mode is suddenly broken or “unbalanced.”

 A voltage is always between two points.
-When we say “the signal is on the center conductor,” we’re using shorthand for: the signal is between center conductor and shield.
+When we say “the signal is on the center conductor,” we are using shorthand for: the signal is between center conductor and shield.
 Bonding the shield for safety, shielding, and EMC can be very beneficial and still leaves the internal coax mode behaving exactly as intended.

 What actually creates the station problem: mode conversion into outside-of-shield current